tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/回调配置_intl_en.md

 The callback feature is disabled by default for LVB push.
-This document describes how to associate/disassociate a push domain name with/from a callback template to enable/disable the callback feature.
+This document describes how to associate/unassociate a push domain name with/from a callback template to enable/disable the callback feature.

 ## Notes
 - The template configuration will take effect in about 5–10 minutes.
-- When an LVB event is triggered after the callback feature has been enabled, you can use the [event message notification](https://intl.cloud.tencent.com/document/product/267/31566) to receive the event information.
+- When an LVB event is triggered after the callback feature has been enabled, you can receive the event information via the [event message notification](https://intl.cloud.tencent.com/document/product/267/31566).

 ## Prerequisites
 - You have logged in to the [LVB Console](https://console.cloud.tencent.com/live), and have added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).